How Much Does It Cost to Install or Replace Tile?

 The only disadvantage of ceramic tiles is that grout is prone to discoloration.

-Porcelain tile averages around $6 per square foot on average.
+Porcelain tile averages around $12 to $19 (CAD 15 to CAD 25) per square foot on average.
 They come glazed or unglazed.
-Depending on where it’s installed, unglazed tile may require sealant for added moisture resistance, which can increase total cost.
+Depending on where it’s installed, unglazed tile may require sealant for added moisture resistance, which can increase the total cost.
 Porcelain is among the most common tiling material choices because of its ability to resist stains and keep moisture at bay.

 Porcelain is often installed in areas where there's a high moisture presence, like shower stalls, bathroom floors and walls, laundry rooms and kitchen backsplashes.
 They are also dense enough to withstand heavy traffic.